Premik/blender_rhubarb_lipsync_ng/dev.md

 * There are still some ogg unsupported format - could have been an user error (ogg file was not really an ogg?)
 ##
 -

+## Mapping
+- Mapping preview button.
+Activates the mapped Action on the selected Object(s) or all objects which has mapping.
+- A custom frame-range on the mapped Action can be configured.
+It is now possible to use ***pose-sheets*** and it is no longer necessary to slice individual poses out into the Actions.
+Like for example the `overwrite_shape_action` from the `Faceit` plugin.
+This is also prerequisite for more automated Faceit integration (wip).

+## NLA Bake dialog
+- Auto-trim too long Cues on the NLA baking.
+Enabled by default with some reasonable time.
+- Caputre selection can be now changed directly

+## Capture
+- Import/Export captured Cues to json file (mainly used by unitests )

+## Other
+- Several small UI changes and reorganization
+- Unittests on Github works for all three platforms

 ## Check
 https://github.com/Hunanbean/Papagayo-NGLipsyncImporterForBlender